MuhammedSafvanMP/MuhammedSafvanMP/README.md

 # 💫 About Me:
 I’m Muhammed Safvan MP from Malappuram, Kerala, a passionate MERN Stack developer from India.
-Currently working as a freelancer, I specialize in building dynamic and scalable web applications.
+Currently working as a Full Stack Developer, I specialize in building dynamic and scalable web applications.

 ## 🌐 Socials: